SupsoOrg/supso/docs/commands/logout.md

 # The `logout` command

-The `logout` command will log you out of Supported Source, also deleting the user information stored locally on your computer.
+The `logout` command will log you out of Super Source, also deleting the user information stored locally on your computer.

 Usage: